-Safety notices are released by the certification agencies and are also published on the relevant websites.
+Safety notices released the are by certification agencies and are also published on the relevant websites.
 You should therefore visit the safety pages of the certification agencies on a regular basis and keep up-to-date with new safety notices which cover any products relating to paragliding (refer to Appendix for addresses).